 Check out this Fusion 360 for 3D printing course – Link Here

 The learning curve is pretty simple, making it easy to pick up.
 Also, the full features are free, so you can learn to use the whole program, even before you pay for the upgraded options.

-While the user interface is better than most CAD programs out there, it still could do with being a little more to improve.
+While the user interface is better than most CAD programs out there, it still could do with a little more improvement.
 In particular, we found layouts of tabs, the size of icons, and overall orientation lacking in some areas.

 In the grand scheme, though, these are pretty minor details and are more up to personal opinion than anything else.

 Fusion 360 Cost:

 Autodesk demonstrates once again that it is a champion of pricing options.
 Depending on your uses and needs, a limited version of the program is available for free while there are options for education and collaboration as well.

 Otherwise, the program is on a software-as-a-service payment plan for $60 per month, $495 once a year, or $1410 every three years.